 - Healthy fats — nuts or nut butters, seeds, avocados

-Infographic for avoid the bad mood foods.
+Avoid the bad mood foods

 - Ditch the refined carbs — sugary junk food, soda, etc.